AlexiaChen/awesome-stars/README.md

 - [libpnet/libpnet](https://github.com/libpnet/libpnet) – Cross-platform, low level networking using the Rust programming language.
 - [ZhangHanDong/tao-of-rust-codes](https://github.com/ZhangHanDong/tao-of-rust-codes) – 《Rust编程之道》随书源码
 - [servo/rust-smallvec](https://github.com/servo/rust-smallvec) – "Small vector" optimization for Rust: store up to a small number of items on the stack
-- [warp-tech/warpgate](https://github.com/warp-tech/warpgate) – Smart SSH bastion that works with any SSH client
+- [warp-tech/warpgate](https://github.com/warp-tech/warpgate) – Smart SSH and HTTPS bastion that works with any SSH client
 - [zellij-org/zellij](https://github.com/zellij-org/zellij) – A terminal workspace with batteries included
 - [str4d/rage](https://github.com/str4d/rage) – A simple, secure and modern encryption tool (and Rust library) with small explicit keys, no config options, and UNIX-style composability.
 - [zhiburt/tabled](https://github.com/zhiburt/tabled) – An easy to use library for pretty print tables of Rust structs and enums.